 Environment Protection and Biodiversity Conservation Act 1999

-A combined recovery plan for the listed sawfish and the two species of freshwater shark (Glyphis glyphis and Glyphis garricki) is currently being developed.
+A combined recovery plan for the listed sawfish and the two species of river shark (Glyphis glyphis and Glyphis garricki) was released in November 2015.

 Species listed under the EPBC Act: